 Enjoy peace and tranquility in this luxurious cottage on the Wild Atlantic Way near the town of Clifden (12kms) and the village of Ballyconneely (4.5kms).
 The pristine beaches of the Mannin Pennisula are 300m across the sand dunes and the hectic rush of our daily lives, a million miles away.
 A perfect place to rest and restore.
 The Cottage is designed to host two families comfortably with ample dining and living spaces.
-NB there is no TV or WIFI in the Cottage, this is a place to have a true, old fashioned holiday!
+NB there is no TV in the Cottage, this is a place to have a true, old fashioned holiday!

 The Master bedroom has a 6ft bed and ample wardrobe space and the ensuite has toilet, basin and a large walk-in shower.

 Guest suite has a 5ft double bed plus a traditional loft, accessed up a steep fixed ladder with twin beds for children.
 Again there is ample storage space.
 The bathroom has a smaller shower, basin and toilet.